RoelofSetsFire/data-processing-1/info/20 Components.md

 ![Colin Ware](book-visual.jpg){:.inline}

-On top of the video lectures there are reading assignments each week that are taken from scientific literature and books about data visualizations.
-The contents of each weeks reading assignment will be treated during that week's reading group meeting (see [schedule]).
+On top of the video lectures there are reading assignments each week that are taken from scientific literature, and from the book *Visual thinking for design* by Colin Ware.
+The contents of each weeks reading assignment will be treated during that week's reading group meeting.
 The homework assignments will contain questions about the mandatory readings.
 When answering those please be brief and to the point!

 ## Reading group meetings and design critique sessions